gcovr/gcovr/doc/source/output/json.rst

 gcovr/decision: object
   The :ref:`decision <json_format_decision>` entry for this line, if any.
   Absent if there is no decision to report.
-  Requires that :option:`--decisions <gcovr --decisions>` coverage analysis was enabled.
+  Requires that :option:`--decisions` coverage analysis was enabled.

 gcovr/calls: object
   The :ref:`call <json_format_call>` for this line, if any.
   Absent if there is no call to report.
-  Requires that :option:`--calls <gcovr --calls>` coverage analysis was enabled.
+  Requires that :option:`--calls` coverage analysis was enabled.

 gcovr/data_sources: list
   A list of files from which the coverage object was populated.
-  This entry is only available if :option:`--verbose <gcovr --verbose>` is given.
+  This entry is only available if :option:`--verbose` is given.

 If there is no line entry for a source code line,